sparanoid/slimpack/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Jetpack Slim — A lite version of Jetpack without internet connection (no debug mode required).
-Super-fast performance without contracting to Jetpack server.
+Slimpack — Lightweight Jetpack.
+Super-fast performance without modules that requires contracting WordPress.com.

 == Description ==

-Jetpack Slim — A lite version of Jetpack without internet connection (no debug mode required).
-Super-fast performance without contracting to Jetpack server.
+Slimpack — Lightweight Jetpack.
+Super-fast performance without modules that requires contracting WordPress.com.

 It provides better performance than original Jetpack.
-All features that require a WordPress.com account have been removed.
+All features that require a WordPress.com account or need contracting / syncing back to WordPress.com servers have been removed.
 You don't need to connect to WordPress.com to use this plugin.
-If your site got slow response time (TTFB) after activating Jetpack, you should definitely try out this plugin.
+If your site got slow response time (TTFB) after activating the original Jetpack, you should definitely try out this plugin.

-More information please visit my [site](http://sparanoid.com/work/jetpack-slim/).
+More information please visit my [site](http://sparanoid.com/work/slimpack/).

-View source code and submit issue at [GitHub](https://github.com/sparanoid/jetpack-slim)
+View source code and submit issue at [GitHub](https://github.com/sparanoid/slimpack)

 Note: Please do not submit issue unless the issue cannot be reproduced using the original Jetpack module.